foliant-docs/docs/src/index.md

 # Welcome to Foliant!

-Foliant is a all-in-one documentation authoring tool.
-It lets you produce standalone documents in pdf and docx, as well as websites, from single Markdown source.
+Foliant is an all-in-one single-source documentation authoring tool.
+It lets you produce standalone documents in **pdf** and **docx**, build **static websites**, upload pages to **Confluence**, all from single Markdown source.

 Foliant is a higher order tool, which means it uses other programs to do its job.
-For pdf and docx, it usually uses [Pandoc](https://pandoc.org/), for websites it in most cases uses [MkDocs](https://www.mkdocs.org/).
+For pdf and docx, it can use [Pandoc](https://pandoc.org/) or [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf), for websites there are available integrations with [MkDocs](https://www.mkdocs.org/), [Aglio](https://github.com/danielgtaylor/aglio) and [Slate](https://github.com/slatedocs/slate).

-Foliant preprocessors let you include parts of documents in other documents, show and hide content with flags, render diagrams from text, and much more.
+Foliant preprocessors let you reuse parts of your documents, show and hide content with flags, render diagrams from text, and much more.

+Foliant is highly extensible, so if it lacks some of the functions or output formats you can always make a plugin for it or request one from our team.

 > Logo made by [Hand Drawn Goods](http://handdrawngoods.com/) from [flaticon.com](https://www.flaticon.com/).